OpenLiberty/open-liberty-operator/doc/observability-deployment.md

 The following steps outline how to manually create and modify a `server.xml` to add the `mpMetrics-2.2` feature and `monitor-1.0` feature that will be built as part of your Open Liberty image.
 If you intend to configure with MicroProfile Metrics 1.1 you can use the `mpMetrics-1.1` feature in place of `mpMetrics-2.2`.

-1. Create an XML file named `server_mpMetrics_2.2.xml` with the following contents and place it in the same directory as your Dockerfile:
+1. Create an XML file named `server_mpMetrics.xml` with the following contents and place it in the same directory as your Dockerfile:

 ```XML